wing5wong/artisan-whs-static/source/_news/2019-07-19_workshop-at-whanganui-high-school-aims-to-improve-art-techniques-for-teachers.md

 date: 2019-07-15T04:46:13.900Z
 image: >-
   https://res.cloudinary.com/whanganuihigh/image/upload/v1563511698/News/2MVHBHRZYRAHHHEXCATGYJNKSY.jpg
+image_title: >-
+  Graham Hall went to a workshop at the Wanganui Regional Community Polytechnic in the 80s and became hooked on printmaking.
+Photo / Lewis Gardner.
 description: >
   The faint smell of paint is in the air as a group of teachers stand gathered around a table inside the arts block at Whanganui High School.